Motivating Effort with Information about Future Rewards: Proofs of Results in the Main Text

-\begin{proof}[Proof of Proposition~\ref{prop:opt}] For $\mu\ge \overline{\mu}$, both KG and MDD provide no information, and the agent sets out to complete the task with probability one without any persuasion.
+\begin{proof}[Proof of Proposition~\ref{prop:opt}] For $\mu\ge \overline{\mu}$, both KG and MDD provide no information, and the agent completes the task with probability one without any persuasion.
 This is clearly optimal.
+Henceforth, we assume $\mu<\overline{\mu}$.